OpenHearing/TabSINT/TabSINT Test Plans/Test-Plan.md

 - [ ] Click an entry in the results table and verify it takes you to the corresponding part of the exam.
 - [ ] Confirm you can toggle through the entire sequence of the exam from that point or use the "Skip to Results" button to return to the results table.
 - [ ] Validate that the "Skip to Results" button redirects back to the results table seamlessly.
+- [ ] Complete the Software Testing Procedures section here: https://code.crearecomputing.com/hearingproducts/open-hearing-group/open-hearing-tabsint/-/blob/spec-writing/Specifications/headphones_narrowband_calibration/headphones-narrowband-calibration.rst?ref_type=heads

-Swept DPOAE exam.
+Swept DPOAE exam. (save this testing for later--real firmware not yet available)
-- [ ] Load the `develop` protocol and open the swept DPOAE exam.
+- [ ] Load the `PurdueShakedown` protocol and open the swept DPOAE exam.
 - [ ] Confirm that the exam parameters match those listed as defaults here: https://code.crearecomputing.com/hearingproducts/open-hearing-group/open-hearing-firmware/-/blob/main/Specifications/swept_dpoae.rst?ref_type=heads.
 - [ ] Run the exam.
 - [ ] Confirm the progress bar makes sense.